In this section, we will discover how to best find the right meaning of an unknown word in a text by using context clues.

 This allows us to keep on reading an essay or an article without having to stop and look that word up in our dictionary.
 This will save us time but still allows us to understand the piece you’re reading.

-Using a sentence’s context clues has two main advantages for expanding our vocabulary and improving our reading comprehension.
+Using context clues, we have two main advantages for expanding our vocabulary and improving our reading comprehension.

-At first, when skipping over a word you don’t know or comprehend, the meaning of the things you’re reading will be somewhat unclear.
+At first, when skipping a word, you don’t know or comprehend, the meaning of the things you’re reading will be somewhat unclear.

 It depends on the number of words that you don’t know and the importance of those words in that passage, but sometimes it may seem like you’ve just been reading a whole lot of words without having a clue what they could mean.